A Barolo villa situated in the heart of the Langhe. Come on over, the wine – and water – are great!

 Think vaulted ceilings, Langhe stone walls, a huge picture window, extra large bedrooms (yes, in Italy!), an open fireplace, and even your own private swimming pool.
-The sizable kitchen has it all and they even have a chef who can come by to cook for you and / or do cookery courses.
+The sizeable kitchen has it all and you can even get a chef to come by to cook for you and / or do cookery courses.

 The location is right smack in the Barolo vineyards, so you can hike, bike, or just sit outside and enjoy a glass of wine in the garden.

 And, even better?
 Rich and Allegra live next door to their Barolo villa rental.
 They made the original farmhouse structure into two separate living units, one for their home and one for the Barolo villa.
 Each has its own private entrance.
 And, the use of the pool is 100 percent for their guests.

 - 5 large double bedrooms, beds can be converted to double or singles as necessary and extra beds are optional.